vimal-kanagaraj/calculator/README.md

 #  Calculator

 ## Features
-- User will be to enter the numbers and operators in the command line.
+- User can enter the numbers and operators in the command line.
-- Operations only addition, subtraction, multiplication and division are supported.
+- Supported Operations : Addition, Subtraction, Multiplication and Division.
 - Sample Inputs <br />
   `5+2` <br />
   `5+2*(3/2)` <br />